 Median vs Mean

-I did an analysis of the popular stackoverflow survey to understand fair compensation across all demographics and reduce the biases with a ML algorithm.
+I analyzed the popular Stackoverflow survey to understand fair compensation across all demographics and reduce the biases with an ML algorithm.
 Exploring the dataset with bar charts in matplotlib always showed a very high mean in compensation.
 A popular social media website could publish this as ‘highly compensated engineers get paid beyond $300,000’.
-However the dataset contained some really strange outliers where using the median would cut the mean compensation by half.
+However, the dataset contained some really strange outliers where using the median would cut the mean compensation by half.

 Not named after Homer Simpson.
 It’s something that appears as a trend in individual groups and shows the opposite trend in combined groups.